Mumble-SRL/MBurgerSwift/Readme.md

 # Usage

 Use the `MBClient` class to make all the request to the api to retrieve data from MBurger.
-All the api calls have a plurar version and its singular counterpart.
+All the api calls have a plural version and its singular counterpart.
 For example you can retrieve the list of blocks of the project or you can retrieve a single block giving its id.

 # Project

 You can retrieve the informations of the project like this:

-**Swift**:

 ```swift
 MBClient.getProject(success: { project in